enjuus/sps/README.md

 # sps

-A CLI tool to control Spotify and Google Play Music via DBus on Linux
+A CLI tool to control Spotify and [GPMDP](https://www.googleplaymusicdesktopplayer.com/) via DBus on Linux

 ## Installation